|

 A food-grade IBC (Intermediate Bulk Container) tote offers several benefits over traditional storage and transport methods.
 These totes are specifically designed for the safe storage and transport of food, ensuring that the product remains safe for consumption.
 Safe for drinking water storage and for watering edible fruits and vegetables.

-A 275 Gallon Food Grade IBC Tote is the ideal solution for a water collection or storage or liquid storage or transfer system.
-A 275 gallon tote will store and provide 5 or 6 times the volume of water than a standard 50 gallon rainwater barrel and costs less than one rainwater barrel.
+A 275 Gallon Food Grade IBC Tote is the ideal solution for a rainwater harvesting, collection, storage, or liquid storage or transfer system.
+A 275 gallon tote will store and provide 5 or 6 times the volume of water than a standard 50 gallon rain barrel and costs less than one rain barrel.
 A 275 Gallon IBC Tote ( plastic bottle within a metal cage) measures about 46"H x 40"W x 48"L and weighs about 120 pounds empty and be easily moved around by one person.

 You can find fairly good, old, used, food and non-food grade totes, but what you might get is short-lived totes with possibly environmental or leaking issues costing extra to repair and maintain or main shut-off valve issues.
 If you want the best for your family, plants or project long term with no issues, buy a new food grade tote for a few dollars more and you will not be sorry or disappointed and your tote will have a resale value in the future.

 You might need a few tote accessories like a garden hose adapter, overflow fitting, and uv protective cover.
-And, a rainwater collection system or way to move water to supply water to your tote.
+And, a rainwater collection or harvesting system or way to move water to supply water to your tote.
+Try to place your tote in a shaded area with a dark uv cover whenever possible to help avoid algae build up.

 - BLOCKS: Several 6" x 8" x 16" concrete blocks stacked to desired height with three 2" x 6" x 48" pressure treated boards on top of the 3 rows of concrete block.
 Concrete blocks are fast and do not require any drilling, sawing, or deck screws, but are heavy to handle and can be more expensive than a wooden built frame depending on how high you need to go.
 One row for 8" height requires 9 concrete blocks, two rows for 16" requires 18, three rows for 24" requires 27 blocks and so on.
 Cost adds up quickly to about $50.